The Bankrate promise

-- Default.
-After several months of missed payments, your loan will enter default.
+After several months of missed payment – or once the account is 270 days delinquent – your loan will enter default.
 The specific timing and consequences of default vary by lender.
-In extreme cases, the entirety of your student loan balance immediately comes due.
+In extreme cases, your student loan balance immediately comes due.
+Other potential consequences include:

 - Lost eligibility for future aid.
 If you’re currently in default, you could lose out on any future student aid, including scholarships, grants and federal student loans.
 Defaulted loans on your credit report could also make it harder to buy a home, buy a car or take out a credit card.